-Due to its high potential for automation and the extensive range of applications the non-destructive testing (NDT) by eddy current methods is an inherent part of NDT applications.
-The method can be applied to any electrically conductive materials.
+Due to its high potential for automation and the extensive range of applications, non-destructive testing (NDT) eddy current methods is an inherent part of NDT applications.
+These methods can be applied to any electrically conductive material.
 Electrical conductivity and magnetic permeability are the relevant physical material properties which influence the test and, therefore, include the information content.
-These parameters depend on material‘s quality characteristics such as
+These parameters depend on the material‘s quality characteristics such as

 • heat treatment and texture formation,